unstru/Skwitch/README.md

 ...

 ```
-Or better, you could create a JSequence that inherits from Skwitch/Animation/Sequence that handle $el where you could put your view related logic.
+Or better, you could create a JSequence that inherits from Skwitch/Animation/Sequence that handle $el and where you could put your view-related logic.

 ### Custom interpolations and keywords.